lluppesms/activate.cicd.course/Labs/bicep/05_Migrate_to_Bicep/readme.md

 ![Get Resource Id](img/CreatingBicep_01.png)

-Once you have that, return to VS Code, popup the command pallette and select the “Bicep: Insert Resource…” command and paste your Resource Id:
+Once you have that, return to VS Code, popup the command pallette and select the “Bicep: Insert Resource…” command, select the `./05/Migrate_to_Bicep/exportedResource.bicep` file as the target, and paste your Resource Id:

 ![Use Resource Id](img/CreatingBicep_02.png)